Internal attack surface

 Manage unified properties

-You can manage how values are chosen when information sources provide different values for the same unified property.
+If you have the appropriate permissions, you can manage how values are chosen when information sources provide different values for the same unified property.

-To change a unified asset's property fulfillment:
+To change a unified type's property fulfillment:

 1. Open the Unified model explorer.